 9.5 Caution area

-Name: Caution area Definition: Generally, an area where the mariner has to be made aware of circumstances influencing the safety of navigation.
-Code: 'CautionArea' Remarks: Aliases: CTNARE Supertype: FeatureType Feature use type: geographic Permitted primitives: point surface
+Name: Caution Area [IHOREG 314] Definition: Generally, an area where the mariner has to be made aware of circumstances influencing the safety of navigation.
+Code: 'CautionArea' Remarks: This may be required to identify: a danger, a risk, a rule, or advice -- which is not directly related to a specific object.
+Aliases: CTNARE Supertype: FeatureType Feature use type: geographic Permitted primitives: point surface

 Attribute Bindings